FullFrontal92/lyon_1106_rdmeditionv2/README.md

 ### Configuration of php environment
 You need to set the timezone and memory_limit from the php.ini files.

-php.ini files are located into /etc/php/7.0/cli and /etc/php/7.0/apache2 repository
+php.ini files are located into /etc/php/7.0/cli and /etc/php/7.0/apache2 repository.

-set:
+Set:
-memory_limit = -1   (around lines 390)
+- memory_limit = -1   (around lines 390)
-date.timezone = Europe/Paris    (around lines 920)
+- date.timezone = Europe/Paris    (around lines 920)

 ### Dependency installation